Hamilton, Greinke remain on market after meetings

 "Because I don't read the papers as much as I used to," he said.
 "This year's marketplace, it might be strong in terms of the dollars being thrown around, but I don't think it's a strong market in terms of the available talent."

 As the meetings ended, Cashman had made a $12 million offer to Youkilis, who would play third base while A-Rod recovers.
-The Phillies were trying to obtain Young, who has been with the Rangers for his entire 13-season career and would have to approve a trade.
+The Phillies were trying to obtain Young, the infielder who has been with the Rangers for his entire 13-season career and would have to approve a trade.
 Arizona was listening to offers for outfielder Justin Upton.

 "It seems like when people leave the winter meetings, there's a bit of a quiet period," Red Sox GM Ben Cherington said.
 "People kind of get out of the frenzy, maybe take a step back and realize that maybe something they were talking about isn't such a good idea.
 Sometimes things get close and never end up happening."

 For all the talk, the Dodgers have made only one big move since the end of the season, re-signing closer Brandon League.
-But they've been quite busy throughout 2012.
+But they've been quite busy over 2012.
 After they were bought in May for $2 billion by a group headed by Mark Walter and Stan Kasten, Los Angeles added stars Hanley Ramirez, Adrian Gonzalez, Carl Crawford and Josh Beckett.
 The Dodgers face a Sunday deadline to reach a deal with South Korean pitcher Ryu Hyun-Jin, whose rights they gained for a $25.7 million bid.

-Texas GM Jon Daniels was popular, too, given his interest in Hamilton and Greinke, and talks involving Upton and a possible multi-team trade.
+Texas GM Jon Daniels was popular, too, given his interest in Hamilton and Greinke, and talks involving Upton and a possible a multi-team trade.

 "It just makes it tougher, more than two clubs," he said, adding he had a variety of trade and free-agent options.
 "There are a couple of big decisions that are going to impact the direction.
 We've narrowed it down, but there's still a couple ways we can go.
 Some of that is up to us, and some of that is up to the guys on the other side of the table."